acuarica/vscode-ethers/README.md

 - Error reporting as you type
 - Alias definitions with `as` and `this`
 - Send and sign transactions using private keys
+- Ether CashFlow report for block ranges and block contextual information
 - `Ethers` language support
   - `.ethers` and `.web3` file extensions
   - Syntax highlight of Human-Readable ABI Signatures if Solidity extension is installed